 With so many different types of CBD products available and more hitting the market every day, it can seem overwhelming to even tiptoe into the world of CBD.
 How do you sort through all of the information - and misinformation - to find the type of CBD product that is right for you?
 Well, you’re not alone in your quest.
 Thankfully, your friends at Bluebird Botanicals have created a guide to the top six types of CBD products.
 In no particular order, let’s get started.

 First on our list, we have CBD oils.
 Oils are the most common CBD product on the market due to the wide range of flavors, sizes, and strengths.
 Oils typically come in a small colored glass bottle with a dropper.
 To apply, simply drop the desired amount of oil into your mouth.
-Our recommended serving size is 15 drops, which equates to about one full dropper.
+Our recommended serving size is 15 drops, which equates to about 0.5 mL of oil.